ehassaan/duck-annotate/README.md

 3. Scans Github issues and comments.
 4. Generates relevant table and column descriptions for your tables.
 5. Human in the loop approach allows data stewards to verify the generated metadata.
+6. Collaborative environment for multiple users.

 # How it Works?

 ## Data Extraction

-Duck Annotate uses headless Airbyte API to provide a user experience tailored to fetch only the relevant data helpful for annotations.
+Duck Annotate uses headless Airbyte API to provide a user experience tailored to fetch the relevant data helpful for annotations.
 This saves manual effort and costs pulling unnecessary data.
-Airbyte workspace feature is used to seggregate resources of different users.
+Airbyte workspace feature is used to seggregate resources for multiple users.

 ## Source Code Scanning